 Why do leaves change colour in the Fall?

-Deciduous trees use a process called photosynthesis to collect energy from sunlight through its leaves and turn it into sugar for food.
+Deciduous trees use a process called photosynthesis to collect energy from sunlight through their leaves and turn it into sugar for food.
 Chlorophyll made inside the leaves through this process is responsible for creating the basic green pigment.

 Fall colours in Tilford Gardens in North Vancouver.
 Photo: Wendy Nordvik-Carr©